googlefonts/oxidize/text/2023-10-18-mrb-goes-to-vartown.md

 There's no single designer who knows the ins and outs of variable font design better than Berlow, he's lived it since the 90's.

-Berlow's famous animated lizard is born in the mid-90's
+Berlow's famous animated lizard, shipped in [Zycon](https://www.axis-praxis.org/specimens/zycon), is born in the mid-90's.

-_TODO: link to said lizard_

 ## 2000's